The Carolingian Commentaries on the Apocalypse of Theodulf and Smaragdus

 This book, scheduled for publication in the Spring of 2019 by Medieval Institute Publications, contains English translations of the Apocalypse commentary of Theodulf of Orleans from 810 AD and three homilies on the Apocalypse by Smaragdus of Saint Michel from 812 AD.
 Both theologians worked in the court of the emperor Charlemagne.
 The book also contains an eighth-century preface to the Apocalypse and 48 chapter headings to the Apocalypse produced in the ninth century.

 This essay will appear as a chapter in the Cambridge Handbook to Apocalyptic Literature edited by Colin McAllister.
-In some depth it treats the Apocalypse commentary of Arethas, sections about the Apocalypse in the Celtica Catechesis, and provides a translation of a tenth-century Gloss on the Apocalypse.
+In some depth it examines and discusses the Apocalypse commentary of Arethas of Caesarea, sections about the Apocalypse in the Catechesis Celtica, and provides a translation of a tenth-century Gloss on the Apocalypse of John.

 Commentary on Paul’s Epistle to Titus by a Student of Cassiodorus